• Skip to main content

 Nothing says beach vacation more than a low country boil.
 This is our signature beach trip recipe, and the one I’m always in charge of.

-I first enjoyed a Low Country Boil when I was in college and dining with some of my South Carolina friends.
-I’ve been making it ever since!
+I first enjoyed a Low Country Boil when I was in college and dining with some of my South Carolina friends and I’ve been making it ever since!

 Low Country Boil Ingredients